raphlcx/dotfiles/README.md

   - Remove the PGP keys backup.
   - Remove the backup artefacts.
   - Close Terminal.

-Removing Terminal artefacts:
+  - Removing Terminal artefacts:

-  - In System Preferences, Security & Privacy, Privacy tab, Files and Folders sidebar, remove Terminal.
+      - In System Settings > Privacy & Security > Files and Folders, remove Terminal.
       - From favoured terminal application, remove `$HOME/.zsh_sessions`.

 Restore Documents:

   - Download Documents backup.
 Decrypt and extract it.
 Place the content in `$HOME/Documents`, as appropriate.
   - `chmod 700` on `$HOME/Documents` directory.

-On Mail preferences:
+On Mail settings:

   - Under Fonts & Colours, use fixed-width font for plain text messages.
   - Under Composing, use plain text for message format.